 Roberts began her academic career teaching in NYU School of Law’s Lawyering Program, and then at Seattle University School of Law and St John’s University School of Law.
 Her practice experience includes several years as a public defender with the Neighborhood Defender Service of Harlem.
 Before that, she clerked for The Honorable Constance Baker Motley, in the Southern District of New York.

-Professor Roberts lives in Brooklyn with her wife and their eight-year-old.
+Professor Roberts lives in Brooklyn with her wife, their nine-year-old, and a small dog.